matwliu/matwliu.github.io/_pages/conferences.md

 Recent Invited Talks
 ------
+- The 3rd "Xiangjiang Forum on Computational and Applied Mathematics", Hunan Normal University, Changsha, June 12 -- 14, 2026
 - [The 10th Conference on Spectral Methods and Their Applications](https://csiam.org.cn/1422/202604/2714.html), Shanghai, May 22--25, 2026
 - Workshop on Numerical Methods for Variational Problems and Optimal Control of Partial Differential Equations, Central South University, Changsha, March 8--10, 2026
 - [The 2025 Annual Meeting of the Hunan Mathematical Society](http://www.hnssxxh.org.cn/?p=740), Xiangtan, Hunan Province, China, December 5 -- 7, 2025 (Invited Talk)